IT

 5,99 / issue

-Questo numero e gli altri numeri arretrati non sono inclusi in un Model Engineers' Workshop Magazine abbonamento.
+Questo numero e gli altri numeri arretrati non sono inclusi in un Model Engineer & Workshop Magazine abbonamento.
 Gli abbonamenti includono l'ultimo numero regolare e i nuovi numeri usciti durante l'abbonamento e partono da un prezzo minimo di €3,83 per numero .
 Se volete abbonarvi, date un'occhiata al nostro sito web Opzioni di abbonamento

 I risparmi sono calcolati sull'acquisto comparabile di singoli numeri su un periodo di abbonamento annualizzato e possono variare rispetto agli importi pubblicizzati.
 I calcoli sono solo a scopo illustrativo.
 Gli abbonamenti digitali includono l'ultimo numero e tutti i numeri regolari pubblicati durante l'abbonamento, se non diversamente indicato.
 L'abbonamento scelto si rinnoverà automaticamente a meno che non venga annullato nell'area Il mio account fino a 24 ore prima della scadenza dell'abbonamento in corso.

-Model Engineers' Workshop Magazine | July 2016
+Model Engineer & Workshop Magazine | July 2016

 Welcome to Model Engineers' Workshop July 2016 (Issue 243).Issue 243 of Model Engineers’ Workshop is a another great read for every hobby engineer!